A Safety and Efficacy Study of the Birmingham Hip Resurfacing System (BHR)

 Inclusion Criteria:

-• Inflammatory arthritis such as rheumatoid arthritis
+• inflammatory arthritis such as rheumatoid arthritis.

 Exclusion Criteria:

-• Subjects with infection or sepsis
+A. Subjects with infection or sepsis,

 Study Plan